PRESENTATION GUIDELINES

 - Graphics

-- The graphics are essential for an effective poster.
+- Graphics are essential for an effective poster.
 Include captions below each graphic.
 Captions for graphics should be no smaller than 14 points and preferably in a serif font.
 Graphics should be understandable without recourse to a detailed text caption.

 - Conclusions